 A specific part of the drive goes towards reducing waitlists at community mental health services.
 July 2013 saw more than 5,200 adults and 190 children who were waiting to receive care at such facilities.
 The Texas State Legislature put aside around $48 million for community health centers to hire more psychiatrists, or do whatever they felt was necessary, so that the people who required mental health services the most could get them.

 However, Texas’s Medicaid eligibility standards, which are among the most restrictive in the country, might disqualify a large number of people living below the poverty line, who have co-occurring mental health and substance abuse disorders, to receive the expanded health insurance covered offered by the Affordable Care Act.
-Low-income individuals, or those who are homeless or have criminal records, usually have the greatest need for mental health and drug addiction services, but often get the least access to them.
-The associate general counsel for the Texas Hospital Association tells The Texas Tribune that the people her organization sees the most with mental health issues are the ones who have no mental health coverage.
+Low-income individuals, or those who are homeless or have criminal records, often have the greatest need for mental health and drug addiction services but the least access to them.
+The associate general counsel for the Texas Hospital Association tells The Texas Tribune that the people her organization sees the most with mental health issues are the ones who have no mental health coverage.17

 Texas Culture and Substance Abuse

 Such steps are especially notable because of the prevalence of dangerous substances on college campuses.
-Risky, impulsive behavior is widely considered to be “part of the college experience,” to the point where the National Institute on Alcohol Abuse and Alcoholism found that more than 80 percent of college students consume alcohol on campus.,
+Risky, impulsive behavior is widely considered to be “part of the college experience,” to the point where the National Institute on Alcohol Abuse and Alcoholism found that more than 80% of college students consume alcohol on campus.19,20

 Texas and Marijuana

 Marijuana possession, meanwhile, is one of the most common causes of arrest in Texas, with almost 70,000 adults arrested in 2013 for possession.
-They accounted for 60 percent of all drug possession-related arrests in the state.
-Despite Texas’s reputation for being deeply conservative (the state has elected Republican governors since 1994 and last voted for a Democrat in a presidential election in 1976), My San Antonio reports that 49 percent of Texans support legalizing small amounts of marijuana for recreational use, and 77 percent favor marijuana being legalized for medical use.
+They accounted for 60% of all drug possession-related arrests in the state.
+Despite Texas’s reputation for being deeply conservative (the state has elected Republican governors since 1994 and last voted for a Democrat in a presidential election in 1976), My San Antonio reports that 49% of Texans support legalizing small amounts of marijuana for recreational use, and 77% favor marijuana being legalized for medical use.24